Frequently Asked Questions

 Our useful FAQ is designed to be as clear as possible.
 If the information below does not answer your query, please contact us.
 Our team will endeavour to reply to all questions within 2 working days.

-What is the difference between GasStop and an EFV (excess flow valve)?
+What is the difference between GasStop and a self-equalising EFV (excess flow valve)?

 How can GasStop test for minor leaks?